This homemade garden bug spray, with hot peppers, is a proven pest deterrent for your garden. Just mix it up, spray it on, and watch it work!

 - 4 gallons water

-First, let me make it very clear that you need gloves for this project!
+First, let me make it very clear that you need gloves for making this homemade garden bug spray!

 How do I know this?
 Because I didn’t use gloves and I now consider that to be one of the most terrible decisions I’ve ever made.
 I don’t eat much spicy food and have next to no experience with hot peppers, so I vastly underestimated the burn of these little plants.
 My fingertips were still sore two days later, and let’s not even discuss the whole putting-in-my-contacts incident.
 (It was bad.
 I wore glasses for a long time after that.)
 Just take my word for it and wear the gloves, okay?
 Also, consider goggles and some kind of mask.
 I clipped a dish towel over my face, so it doesn’t have to be fancy, but this stuff will absolutely irritate your throat if you don’t protect yourself.

-- First, chop up your peppers and measure the two cups of them.
+- To make your homemade garden bug spray, first, chop up your peppers and measure the two cups of them.
 Don’t worry about getting them finely chopped, but make sure that they’re small enough that you can get an accurate measurement.

-- Strain out the hot peppers (it works best to pour the liquid into another five gallon bucket and catch the peppers in cheesecloth or a very small strainer) and add in the three tablespoons of dish soap.
-This might seem like a strange addition, but soap will help the spray spread out over and stick to the plant leaves.
+- Strain out the hot peppers (it works best to pour the liquid into another 5 gallon bucket and catch the peppers in cheesecloth or a tiny strainer) and add the three tablespoons of dish soap.
+This might seem like a strange addition, but the soap will help the spray spread out over and stick to the plant leaves.